shreyask3107/shreyask3107.github.io/projects.md

 ### Mini Projects:
 #### A list of small projects which required less than a week to work on:
+* [**Bass Booster**](https://github.com/nsidn98/Bass-Booster): A pythonic way to overlay another layer of bass in audio files.
+I was motivated to try out this after hearing this [bass boosted version](https://www.youtube.com/watch?v=VmITSg23CTY) of Attention by Charlie Puth.
+Can also extend this to make a treble booster.

 * [**DeepTraffic**](https://selfdrivingcars.mit.edu/deeptraffic/) is a deep reinforcement learning competition.
 The goal is to create a neural network to drive a vehicle (or multiple vehicles) as fast as possible through dense traffic.
 I got a rank of 3203 out of 24,449 participants with a speed of 69.18 mph.[**[Code]**](https://github.com/nsidn98/DeepTraffic-MIT)

 * **MouseCam**: MouseCam is a small device I made to control a computer mouse with our thumb, index and middle finger.
 There are two ways to control the mouse: